- Home |

 Jeanette Winterson:

 Oh yes.
 Everest is now just full of climbers.
 It swarms with climbers it never used to be.
 And there were a couple of climbers up there suddenly saw this boot sticking out through the ice and they think it had only melted about a week earlier.
-And of course it had a sock in it and a bit of a fort and Andrew Irvin's name was on the sock.
+And of course it had a sock in it and a bit of a foot and Andrew Irvin's name was on the sock.
 And so now what they've got to try and work out is why his foot's there.
 But as far as they can tell, nothing else.
 So he's probably been swept down in an avalanche at some point, but they will find him because Everest is melting all the time.
 This is a result of global warming.
 So what will we discover?
 And the ghost story I wrote really is about, it's a hotel, a real hotel where Andrew Irvin really went where he used to practise skiing.
 And it's a story about a woman who goes there for her usual skiing trip with some pals once a year.
 And of course, something very unexpected takes place.
 I won't spoil it for the reader, but I was really spooked by it.
-And that's when life suddenly pulls into the thing he'd been writing and you never expected
+And that's when life suddenly pulls into the thing he'd been writing and you never expected it to.

-Of course, it's tragic.
+And of course, it's tragic.
 He was so young and he was never to come back.

 Rihanna Dhillon: